justinethier/husk-scheme/README.markdown

 Foreign Function Interface
 --------------------------

 A foreign function interface (FFI) is provided to allow husk to call into arbitrary Haskell code.
-Using the FFI, we may call into new Haskell code without having to modify husk itself.
 The interface is currently available via the `load-ffi` function:

     (load-ffi "Language.Scheme.Plugins.CPUTime" "precision" "cpu-time:precision")

 `load-ffi` accepts the following string arguments:

 - Name of a Haskell module to dynamically load
-- Function to load from that module
+- Haskell function to load from that module
 - Name to use for the function after it is loaded into husk

 From the previous example, once `cpu-time:precision` is loaded, it may be called directly from husk just like a regular Scheme function: